 A brow lift is a surgical procedure that addresses age related changes of the forehead and eyebrows by raising the skin and muscles of the forehead.
-A browlift also permanently treats the underlying facial muscles of the forehead to provide smoother skin and eliminate frown lines.
+A browlift also treats the underlying facial muscles of the forehead to provide smoother skin and eliminate frown lines.

 Candidates for Browlift Surgery